Honatas/bootstrap-4-autocomplete/README.md

 **dropdownOptions**:
 It's the same options from Bootstrap's Dropdown, documented [here](https://getbootstrap.com/docs/4.3/components/dropdowns/#options).

+**dropdownClass**:
+The class of the dropdown-menu element, which is the box that is displayed.
+Can take a string or an array of strings.

 **highlightClass**:
 The class to use when highlighting typed text on items.
 Only used when highlightTyped is true.
 Default is text-primary.
+Can take a string or an array of strings.

 **highlightTyped**:
 Wether to highlight (style) typed text on items.
 Default is true.